Welcome

 • Many homes have suspended timber floors which can be cold and draughty.
 Installing floor insulation beneath can control the draughts while keeping your floors comfortably warm underfoot.

-• The walls are usually the largest part of your home by surface area so adding wall insulation will have a huge effect.
+• The walls are usually the largest part of your home by surface area, so adding wall insulation will have a huge effect.
 Unfortunately, walls are usually the most complicated part of the home to insulate.
 You can either install insulation in the wall cavity, on the outside of the walls (external wall insulation) or inside the rooms (internal wall insulation).
 Each option has its benefits and drawbacks so please think carefully and feel free to contact us if you aren’t sure.